glouw/blog/_posts/2024-11-10-Inline-Internal-Combustion-Engines-and-Directed-Cyclic-Graphs.md

 Directed Cyclic Graphs (DCG), when traversed breadth first, happen to model internal combustion fluid sim ordering.
-Seen above is an inline 9 engine with plenum intake left, and four exhaust system, ejecting to the atmosphere right, with a turbo charger making use of latent heat and pressure at the joint collector.
+Seen above is an inline 9 engine with plenum intake left, and four exhaust system, ejecting to the atmosphere right, with a turbo charger making use of latent heat and pressure of each exhaust system.

 While this front end is not connected to the audio generator (just yet) in this post I want to outline that a DCG can, in breadth first order, operate node-to-node in a perfectly parallel order, allowing no piston manifold channel to execute